Mindfulness apps for children and teens

 Serenity is similar to Calm but at half the price.
 There are fewer frills and fewer meditations for children but it’s a good budget option, especially if you are testing the water to see if meditation is for you.
 Good for general stress relief and sleep issues.
 Also check out Headspace which has a Mindful Families section and also a section for parents on Becoming a Mindful Parent (there’s a free trial period so you can try before you buy).

 Want something you can do together with your child?
 Check out our free video on self-soothe strategies for children for anxious or overwhelmed children.
 And if I have missed out any good mindfulness apps for children that you really want to share with other parents, please do let me know!

-If you are worried about your child’s mental health or anxiety, you can find sources of support in these two posts:
+If you are worried about your child’s mental health or anxiety, we provide specialised parenting support for parents of anxious children.
+Or you can find other sources of support in these two posts: